tomayac/blogccasion/posts/2023/06/web-apps-on-macos-sonoma-14-beta.md

 [theming behavior of the title bar](https://developer.apple.com/documentation/safari-release-notes/safari-15-release-notes#:~:text=Added%20support%20for%20the%20theme%2Dcolor%20meta%20tag%20to%20change%20the%20tab%20bar%20background%20and%20over%2Dscroll%20area%20in%20macOS%20and%20iPadOS%2C%20and%20the%20status%20bar%20in%20iOS.) can be changed, too.

-**👀 Observation:** navigation controls are toggled off when there's a manifest with `"display": "standalone"`.
+**👀 Observation:** Navigation controls are toggled off when there's a manifest with `"display": "standalone"`.
 In all other cases, even if a manifest exists but with a different `"display"` mode,